davesmiths/imagefill/readme.md

 **A jQuery plugin to help manage images in responsive layouts**

-Images fill the available horizontal space and crop appropriately through assignable presets
+Images fill the available horizontal space and crop appropriately through assignable presets.

-The window.resize event is bound to and updates all images called through imagefill in a regulated and sensible way
+The window.resize event updates all images run through imagefill in a regulated and sensible way.

 Usage
 -----